dataiku/dkumonitor/README.md

 Launch the daemons:

 ```
-data_dir/bin/dkm start
+DATA_DIR/bin/dkm start
 ```

-The command line usage is that of `supervisorctl`.
-Arguments are directly forwarded to `supervisorctl`.
-The `supervisord` is started if its pid file is not there, but it does not start any service by default.
-On MacOS, `dkumonitor` must be launched as root if you want disks and cpu metrics.
-This is a requirement of `collectd`. `telegraf` is able to get these metrics without privileged access, but it does not have he `processes` plugin used to track specifically JEKs and FEKs.
-Since they both have the usage, `telegraf`is not shipped.
-However, a config file for it is provided, as well as a commented section in the `supervisord` config file.
+You can use `stop`, `restart` and `status`.
+Each of this commands can be executed onto a single servicde.
+For instance, to restart only `collectd`, use `DATA_DIR/bin/dkm restart collectd`.

 You can then use the various services.
-Grafana as a default admin login that you can change interactively of in its config file before launch.
+Grafana has a default admin login that you can change interactively or in its config file before launch.

 ## Install the boot service